ExploreWilder/MainWebsite/doc/source/usage.rst

 .. note::
     That will run gulp in the background every time you change a JS or Less file in the static directory (but not in subdirectories).
 If you want to run all Gulp tasks, run ``./utils.sh run-gulp run-all``

-GPX to GeoJSON file conversion
+GPX to GeoJSON File Conversion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Locally run ``togeojson myfile.gpx > myfile.geojson``

-Find out the number of lines of code
+Find Out The Number of Lines of Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Locally run ``./utils.sh cloc``

-Generate this documentation
+Generate This Documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Locally run ``./utils.sh doc-localhost``